Meet The Parenting Program Staff

 Sonia, B.A., in Early Childhood and Elementary Education.
 Sonia has over 30 years of experience in the early childhood field and has presented at the National Association for the Education of Young Children (NAEYC) Annual Conference.
 She was one of the original staff members of Forty Carrots Family Center when it was founded 23 years ago; she served as a Preschool Teacher and Preschool Director.
 As our Bilingual Parenting Educator, Sonia is facilitating Partners In Play groups at Sarasota and Manatee Libraries.
 Sonia is certified in “Abriendo Puertas”, an evidence-based parenting program for Hispanic families, and she facilitates this series at Alta Vista Elementary – Eagle Academy Parent University.
 She shares engaging cultural activities and Spanish songs to children and their families during her visits to Partners In Play.

 Tylar, M.A., LMHC/S, RPT in Counseling and B.S. in Psychology.
 Tylar is a Licensed Mental Health Counselor/Supervisor and Registered Play Therapist.
 She has worked with young children and families throughout Sarasota County since 1996, also as a Mental Health Therapist at Child Protection Center, and served as an Adjunct Professor at Argosy and Webster Universities.
 Tylar co-facilitates a therapeutic support group at Salvation Army and Selah Freedom.
 Tylar is also a Certified Itsy Bitsy Yoga Instructor.

 Wendy, M.S., in PreK/Primary Education and B.S. in Communication.
 She began working as a Parenting Educator in 2008, and holds The Happiest Baby on The Block certification and is a registered Circle of Security Parenting (COS-P) Program Facilitator.
 Wendy co-facilitates parenting education classes at First Step Mothers & Infants Program, SOLVE Maternity Homes, and the CYESIS Teen Parent Program at North Port and Riverview High Schools.
 Wendy also co-facilitates parenting groups at Teenage Parenting Program (TAPP) in Manatee County.
-In 2016, she started Infant Mental Health training at FSU.
+In 2016, she started Infant Family Mental Health Graduate Certificate training at FSU.